Raunak06/Product-Catalog-assign/README.md

 ## Getting Started

-To get you started you can simply clone the `Product-Catalog-assign` repository and install the dependencies:
+To get started simply clone the `Product-Catalog-assign` repository and install the dependencies:

 ### Prerequisites

-You need git to clone the `Product-Catalog-assign` repository.
+Git is required to clone the `Product-Catalog-assign` repository.

-We also use a number of Node.js tools to initialize `Product-Catalog-assign`.
-You must have Node.js and its package manager (npm) installed.
+Node.js and its package manager (npm) are also required to initialize `Product-Catalog-assign` application.

 ### Clone `Product-Catalog-assign`